Nerve Injury and Nerve Dysfunction

 - sensitivity to stimulus.

-The lawyers at Bottar Leone, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including nerve injury, nerve damage, nerve dysfunction and neuralgia.
+The lawyers at Bottar Law, PLLC, have considerable experience investigating, prosecuting and trying to verdict cases involving severe personal injuries, including nerve injury, nerve damage, nerve dysfunction and neuralgia.
 Contact us now to discuss your case or concerns.